danyangz/cps590dcs-assignment/README.md

-# Warm-up Assignment: Reverse-mode Automatic Differentiation
+# Warmup Assignment: Reverse-mode Automatic Differentiation

 In this assignment, we would implement reverse-mode auto-diff.